 The BEIOU Carbon Fiber 650B tops our list of the best mountain bikes.
 Despite being the most expensive mountain bike on this list, this model is one of the more popular options sold because of its large number of features and its lightweight design.
 Made from carbon fiber, the BEIOU Carbon Fiber 650B weighs less than 11 kg and is very sturdy.Read more

 This model is available in white, red, black or a combination of white and red.
 Its trail style with a hardtail and front-only suspension.
 Combined, the style and the specs create a secure ride for trails, uneven terrain, or urban rides.

 This bike's air fork suspension makes for a smoother ride, though it is a hardtail without rear suspension.
-Its hidden disc brake system and 30 speed functionality are in demand among enthusiasts.
+Its hidden disc brake system and 30-speed functionality are in demand among enthusiasts.

-This mountain bike is constructed from carbon fiber, which makes it sturdy and lightweight.
 Many competitive level bikes are made from carbon fiber, so it's the perfect choice for an entry-level professional.
 It is available with 27.5-inch or 29-inch wheels.

 The BEIOU Carbon Fiber 650B Mountain Bike is the most expensive option on this top 10 list, largely because of its carbon fiber design.
 This is not the model for a beginner.
 However, considering its construction and list of features, this is a great option for someone who wants an advanced mountain bike but doesn't want to spend thousands of dollars for a competition level bike.